KomendaKacper/KomendaKacper/README.md

 <h2 align="center">Hi there! 👋</h2>

 <p align="center">
   Welcome to my GitHub profile!
-I'm Kacper, a second-year student at AGH University of Science and Technology in Krakow, where I'm pursuing a degree in Automatics and Robotics.
+I'm Kacper, a third-year student at AGH University of Science and Technology in Krakow, where I'm pursuing a degree in Automatics and Robotics.
 I'm passionate about becoming a Software Developer.
 </p>

 ---